UQ-RCC/hpc-docs/guides/Bunya-User-Guide.md

 >[!CAUTION]
 >***Do not share passwords, ssh keys or your multifactor authentication.***
 >
->This is a violation of UQ's cyber security policy and UQ's conditions of access of RCC infrastrcuture policy to which every Bunya user agrees to when applying for Bunya access.
+>This is a violation of UQ's cyber security policy and UQ's conditions of access of RCC infrastructure policy to which every Bunya user agrees to when applying for Bunya access.
 >
 >Violation of UQ's policies and conditions of acces may lead to the suspension of access to RCC infrastructure (temporarily or permanently) and in some cases also to a report of integrety/misconduct.
 >
 >Here are just some examples (there many more) that are a violation of UQ's policies:
 >
 >* You allow another person to use your account to access Bunya - It makes no difference if they have used Bunya (ran jobs) or not.
-And it makes no difference if you looged them in and where all the time.
+And it makes no difference if you logged them in and where all the time.
 >* Another user is struggling to get enough resources (jobs running) for their work.
 You allow them to use your account to be able to run more jobs.
 It does not matter if the other user is a fellow student, or you are their supervisor, or you are their friend, or you are their partner etc.
 >* You are sharing your computer (work or home) with others and you have set up an ssh key for convenient access.
 As you are sharing the computer you all have the same ssh key even if you are accessing different accounts and still need to use a different password and multi factor authentication.
 If you are sharing a computer you should not use ssh keys but use passwords only.
 Or you should set up seperate accounts on the shared computer for each person.